 So if a family member passed who had no UK assets and was not domiciled in the UK, you would have no requirement to pay UK tax when transferring inheritance money from USA to UK, for example.

 If you want to transfer funds abroad or retrieve funds from abroad, we recommend using a specialist service for that.
-The benefits are the best foreign exchange rates compared to banks, but moreover – a dedicated currency expert that will help you finalise the transaction and follow up on it.
+The benefits are the best foreign exchange rates compared to banks and no wire transfer fees, but moreover – a dedicated currency expert that will help you finalise the transaction and follow up on it.
 These money transfer services will not provide advice in regards to tax, but are able to connect you with tax advisors and help you execute the process in an optimal manner.

 Tax Limits for UK Non-Domiciled Persons